pbo-linaro/crossroad/doc/crossroad.rst

     Usage: crossroad [--help] [--version] <command> [<args>]

-    Any crossroad environment provides the following commands: configure            Run `./configure` in the following directory for your cross-compilation environment. cmake                Run cmake for your cross-compilation environment. ccmake               Run ccmake for your cross-compilation environment.
+    Any crossroad environment provides the following commands:
+    - configure            Run `./configure` in the following directory for your cross-compilation environment.
+    - cmake                Run cmake for your cross-compilation environment.
+    - ccmake               Run ccmake for your cross-compilation environment.
+    - meson                Run meson for your cross-compilation environment.
+    - scons                Run scons for your cross-compilation environment.
+    - help                 Print usage information.

-    Crossroad's w64 environment proposes the following commands: info                 Display package details.
+    Crossroad's w64 environment proposes the following commands:
+    - info                 Display package details.
-    install              Install the list of packages and all their dependencies. list_files           List files provided by packages.
+    - install              Install the list of packages and all their dependencies.
+    - list-files           List files provided by packages.
+    - search               Search keywords in package names.
-    uninstall            Uninstall packages.
+    - uninstall            Uninstall packages.

-    See `crossroad help <command>` for more information on a specific command.
+    See `crossroad help <command>` for more information on an environment-specific command.

-Each target share some base commands (configure, cmake and ccmake) and may have its own custom list of commands.
+Each target share some base commands (configure, cmake, ccmake, meson…) and may have its own custom list of commands.

 Windows only: Pre-Built Dependency Manager